Post

 I want a single pool but separate concurrency caps on different task types

 This problem taught us that we should care about parent, child task relationship if they share the same Executor.
 If the child is not a fire and forget task, but a task the parent will wait for, then sharing an Executor can lead to deadlocks.
-We had the same bug forever in nova, it was just very hard to produce it as the Executor size in Eventlet mode was 1000, so it would required 1000 parallel build request to arrive to the same compute to cause trouble.
+We had the same bug forever in nova, it was just very hard to produce it as the default Executor size in Eventlet mode was 1000, so it would have required 1000 parallel build requests to arrive to the same compute to cause trouble.

-A simplest solution would be to have a separate Executor for each operation type with the configured cap used as the size of the Executor.
-This way we would relay on the queue in the Executor to hold the tasks waiting for a slot.
+The simplest solution would be to have a separate Executor for each operation type with the configured cap used as the size of the Executor.
+This way we would rely on the queue in the Executor to hold the tasks waiting for a slot.
 We rejected this idea as it creates too many independent Executors to manage, also it wastes resources as workers, even if they are idle, cannot be shared across different operation types.

 Right now we went with a hybrid approach.
-The live migration is kept as a separate executor as it has a very different limit than the other two.
+The live migration is kept as a separate Executor as it has a very different limit than the other two.
 The build and the snapshot operations are now forced to share the same cap in native threading mode and therefore implemented by the single shared long_task Executor.

 When unit testing is harder than tempest

-• Our unit tests are many cases testing implementation of the unit not the behavior of the unit making them fragile during refactoring.
-In some cases unit tests are trying to cover concurrent behaviors with clever injection of locks and events.
-As Eventlet executes tasks until completion or explicit yielding some tests were relying on this run to completion semantic too which does not exists in native Threading.
+• In some cases unit tests are trying to cover concurrent behavior with clever injection of locks and events.
+Eventlet executes the tasks until completion or explicit yielding.
+Some tests were relying on this run-to-completion semantic too which does not exist in native threading.

 Scale testing